kevinvanderlugt/template_documents/ios8_upgrade/swipe_the_arrows.md

 In a new build targeting iOS 8.0+ the hands in the HowToPlayViewController will not be properly positioned.
 In order to fix this issue we have made the update as simple as we could.

-If you have changed this file, here are the steps to upgrade:

 1. If you have not changed HowToPlayViewController.m, simply copy and replace the file from the updated template
 2. If you have changed HowToPlayViewController.m
   * paste the following lines of code before the @end at the end of this file